 Accelerated Interdisciplinary Intermediate Academy was founded by Kevin Hicks and Dr. David C. Fuller in 2001.
-AIA is an open enrollment charter school serving Houston and Lancaster.
+AIA is an open enrollment charter school serving Houston.
 AIA gives students the benefits of a private school education free of charge.

 AIA does all it can to make sure that each child learns.
 By providing built-in extended day hours, children have the opportunity to get extra help if they need it.
 AIA also offers Saturday tutorials for students who need one-on-one tutoring help.